imen-lakrib/vps-deployment-with-github-actions/README.md

     $ pm2 save

     ps: if you wanna access to any file to edit it you can run this command
         $ sudo nano nameOfFile.extension

+  <p>That's it!
+By following these steps, you should have your React frontend and Node.js backend automatically built and deployed to your DigitalOcean server using GitHub Actions CI/CD.
+Remember to adjust the commands, paths, and configuration files according to your specific project structure and requirements.</p>